warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/run-a-local-chain.md

 #### Create a Space

 1. To create a Space, run the following command.
-Specify your key name, and the chain ID:
+Specify your key name and the chain ID:

    ```bash
    wardend tx warden new-space \